khoih-prog/BlynkGSM_Manager/README.md

 ***New in this version***

-1. Change Synch XMLHttpRequest to Async to avoid  "InvalidAccessError" DOMException (https://xhr.spec.whatwg.org/)
+1. Change Synch XMLHttpRequest to Async to avoid ["InvalidAccessError" DOMException](https://xhr.spec.whatwg.org/)
 2. Reduce memory usage.

 ### Contributions and thanks

-1. Thanks to [Mike Kranidis](https://community.blynk.cc/u/mikekgr) and (https://github.com/mikekgr) for initial testing the library and giving reasons, advices to start this library.
+1. Thanks to [Mike Kranidis](https://community.blynk.cc/u/mikekgr) and [Mike Kranidis @ GitHub](https://github.com/mikekgr) for initial testing the library and giving reasons, advices to start this library.

 ## Contributing